This post may contain affiliate links. Please read our disclosure policy.

 Recipe instructions are listed in the printable recipe card below.

-- Secure lid, close pressure valve, and cook on high pressure for 3 minutes with a 10-minute natural pressure release.
+To pressure cook the dip: Secure the Instant Pot lid, close the pressure valve, and cook on high pressure for 3 minutes, followed by a 10-minute natural pressure release.

-Do I need to thaw the frozen spinach for this dip?
+Do I need to thaw the frozen spinach first?

-No. It's not necessary to thaw the spinach because the pressure cooker will take care of that for your.
-Use a 10 oz spinach block or loose, frozen spinach.
+No, and that's the best part!
+It's not necessary to thaw spinach because, unlike baked spinach artichoke dip, the pressure cooker does all the work.
+You can use a frozen spinach block, or the loose kind in the bag.
 Either way, there’s no thawing, rinsing, or squeezing the water from it.
 Just drop it in and let the Instant Pot do the rest!

-- This spinach artichoke dip is very creamy and fluffy.
-If you want it to have a stretchy cheese consistency, add more jack cheese before serving OR use mozzarella cheese in place of jack cheese.
+- Dip consistency - this spinach artichoke dip is very creamy and fluffy.
+If you prefer your dip with a stretchy cheese pull, stir in more jack cheese and let it melt just before serving.
+Or, use mozzarella cheese in place of jack cheese.

-- If you want the artichoke dip thinner, add a splash of reserved artichoke brine to adjust consistency.
+- If you want thinner consistency, stir in a splash of reserved artichoke brine to the dip after pressure cooking.

 What to eat with spinach artichoke dip